hyperledger/fabric/docs/source/cc_launcher.md

 # External Builders and Launchers

 Prior to Hyperledger Fabric 2.0, the process used to build and launch chaincode was part of the peer implementation and could not be easily customized.
-All chaincode instantiated on the peer would be "built" using language specific logic hard coded in the peer.
+All chaincode installed on the peer would be "built" using language specific logic hard coded in the peer.
 This build process would generate a Docker container image that would be launched to execute chaincode that connected as a client to the peer.

 This approach limited chaincode implementations to a handful of languages, required Docker to be part of the deployment environment, and prevented running chaincode as a long running server process.